Which city is cheaper, Barcelona or Kuala Lumpur?

 The abundance of shops in Barcelona make it a world-class shopping destination.
 Head to Portal De L’Angel, Rambla de Catalunya, or Passeig De Gracia for some of the city's best shopping districts.

-Kuala Lumpur is a very family-friendly destination.
+Kuala Lumpur is a very family-friendly place to visit.
 This family-friendly city includes a surprising number of opportunities to experience wildlife.
 There's an aquarium, petting zoos, and places to see the wild monkeys.
 There are also large playgrounds including one by the Petronas Towers.
 Kids will also enjoy exploring the Botanical Gardens, Butterfly Park, and the Forest Eco Park.

-Both Kuala Lumpur and Barcelona are popular destinations for students.
+Both Kuala Lumpur and Barcelona are fantastic destinations for students.

 Kuala Lumpur is a very popular place to visit for students.
 It's affordability, diversity, and dynamic atmosphere make this a great city for international students.